MateoSebF/Taller4_AREP/README.md

 Additionally, Laboratory 3 introduces an innovative feature: the implementation of classes that simulate a REST controller using annotations.
 This functionality effectively mimics the behavior of the Spring Boot framework, providing a familiar structure for those experienced with it.

-In the Laboratory 4, we introduced how to deploy this service using Docker and AWS.
+In Laboratory 4, we introduced how to deploy this service using Docker and AWS.
+Additionally, we improved concurrency by implementing a thread pool to manage multiple requests efficiently.
+We also incorporated graceful shutdown mechanisms to terminate the server cleanly, ensuring proper resource management and a controlled shutdown process.

 ## Getting Started